HaigBishop/swapbytes/report.md

     *   There is a global chat where all users can see all messages.
     *   Direct message chats can be opened to send/receive private messages.
     *   File sending via request/response (`/offer`, `/accept`, `/decline` ).
-    *   Peer discovery: mDNS for discovery is implemented.
-The manual `/ping <multiaddr>` command provides a mechanism that *can* work for cases in which mDNS fails (more info in README.md).
+    *   Peer discovery: mDNS is implemented for peer discovery, and also rendezvous servers can be set up without too much difficulty.
+Additionally, the manual `/ping <multiaddr>` command provides a mechanism that *can* work for cases in which mDNS fails (more info in README.md).
     *   Full documentation is found in `README.md`.
 *   **Bonus Features:**
     *   **Advanced UI using ratatui:** This bonus feature has been implemented, providing a nice user experience with 3 panes, scrolling, multiple user input options and a graceful exit.